ArdanaLabs/ardana-dollar/endpoint-spec.md

 The Vault contract a single supported collateral type whose value can be obtained through a reliable oracle.
 Which collateral types are supported is decided by the Governance system.  for now this can be stubbed out as some configuration used in the contract, which can be changed.
 Vault Config values:
-supportedToken :: AssetClass - tokens permitted for collateral use. minCollateralRatio :: Rational - default: 2/3 - the minimum borrow/collateral value ratio permitted before liquidating an account's assets
-(other config values may be added for fee calculations, etc)
+supportedToken :: AssetClass - tokens permitted for collateral use. minCollateralRatio :: Rational - default: (120%) - the minimum collateral/borrow value ratio permitted before liquidating an account's assets (ie the user can borrow 100 Ada worth of dUSD for every 120 Ada supplied as collateral) userAddress :: Address - the user address this vault is 'for' (other config values may be added for fee calculations, etc)

 In practice, Collaterial Ratios are encouraged to be much higher than the minimum, more like 1:3 - 1:10.
 This insulates borrowers from price volatility and prevents liquidation events.